useshortcut/api-cookbook/pivotal-import/README.md

 Any contributions you make are greatly appreciated!

+If you have a bug report or feature request, please [create a GitHub Issue](https://github.com/useshortcut/api-cookbook/issues/new).

+If you need to share sensitive information or need help specific to your Shortcut workspace, please [submit a help center request](https://help.shortcut.com/hc/en-us/requests/new) instead.

-If you have a suggestion that would make this better, please fork this repository and create a pull request.
+If you have code changes that would make this better, please fork this repository and create a pull request.
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)